-His frequent business trips to Europe and America exposed him to hotels with high service standards, inspiring him to make his first forays into the luxury hospitality sector.
-At the age of 65, he started to build The Leela group of hotels, bringing his Indian dream to life, which today has become one of the most celebrated indigenous hospitality groups in the luxury segment.
+His frequent business trips to Europe and America exposed him to international hotels like Adlon Kempinski, Dorchester Savoy, George Shanvk and Waldorf Astoria which reflected the highest standards of guest services, inspiring him to make his first foray into the hospitality sector.
+At the age of 65, he started to build The Leela group of hotels which today has become one of India’s leading luxury hospitality groups.